hendriks73/tempo-cnn/README.rst

 if you want to use a higher capacity model (some ``k``-values are supported).
 ``deepsquare`` and ``shallowtemp`` models may also be used.

+Note that some models may be downloaded (and cached) at execution time.

 Mazurka Models
 --------------